thymoze/ppes-nn/docs/TENSORS.md

 ## Tensor data

 This component abstracts the data storage of the tensor aswell as the tensors "view" on the underlying data.
 Tensors can share their actual data, however each will have their own `TensorData` object.
 The `TensorData` class contains a pointer to the data, and the shape and strides which are used to index into the array.
-As such it also defines a bunch of operation to iterpret the underlying data differently by creating a new `TensorData` object with different shape and/or strides, like `permute()` (transposition) and `view()`.
+As such it also defines a bunch of operation to interpret the underlying data differently by creating a new `TensorData` object with different shape and/or strides, like `permute()` (transposition) and `view()`.

 There are two subclasses of `TensorData` which deal with the actual data storage. `VectorStorage` holds a `shared_ptr<vector<T>>`, i.e. the data is owned by the program and stored in RAM. `PointerStorage` on the other hand is built to support storing tensors in the flash memory of the Pico and only holds a `T*` to the memory address where the data is stored - it has no ownership of the data.